aaronBery/vuelio-canvas-wp/README.txt

 1. You can use the plugin in your editor.
 Once activated an 'Insert Vuelio Canvas' button will appear above the WYSIWYG.
 Click on this and paste in your canvas address and the plugin will create an iframe with your chosen source.

-2. Under appearance -> widgets, you can drag the 'Canvas Widget' into a content panel.
+2. In your administrtive navigation under 'appearance' -> 'widgets',  you can drag the 'Canvas Widget' into a content panel.
 Once added you can add the url of your canvas.
 This becomes your global canas widget URL and this will insert an iframe with this value as the source.

+What is the Vulio Canvas

+The Vuelio Canvas allows you to quickly collate all the news, videos and social activity relevant to you in a visual, easy to use hub.
+Details on signing up can be found here http://email.vuelio.com/vuelio-canvas-free-demo-nov

+If you don't have ownership of a newsroom you can still insert your favourite newsrooms from around the web using this plugin.

+Note: There is no obligation to use a URL that is of the order https://canvas.vuelio.co.uk.
+You can in fact enter the url of any website you like and we render a responsive iframe!